jantrienes/text-simplification-datasets/README.md

 A collection of text simplification datasets with a focus on sentence/paragraph/document-level simplification.
 All [contributions](#Contributing) are welcome!

+For browsing/sorting the datasets, you can use the [interactive table](https://jantrienes.github.io/text-simplification-datasets/).

 ## Datasets

 Notes on the table columns: